awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-optional-components.md

    PS C:\> Add-EC2Volume -InstanceId i-087711ddaf98f9489 -VolumeId vol-06aa9e1fbf8b82ed1 -Device xvdh
    ```

 1. Connect to your instance and make the volume available\.
-For more information, see [Making an Amazon EBS volume available for use on Windows](ebs-using-volumes.md)\.
+For more information, see [Make an Amazon EBS volume available for use on Windows](ebs-using-volumes.md)\.
 **Important**
 Do not initialize the volume\.